-Wizard Page Details Select or Edit a Proxy Device If you want to use a Linux Proxy instead of the Primary Server to page > Linux Proxy perform the discovery tasks on Linux devices, click the Linux Proxy option and configure the settings in the Select Linux Proxy dialog box.
-A Linux Proxy is used to perform the following actions: Enable Primary Servers that cannot perform discovery tasks that use Linux-specific discovery technologies like SSH.
-Discover Linux devices in a different subnet than the Primary Server Discover Linux devices in a network enabled for NAT.
+Select or Edit a Proxy Device page > Linux Proxy

+If you want to use a Linux Proxy instead of the Primary Server to perform the discovery tasks on Linux devices, click the Linux Proxy option and configure the settings in the Select Linux Proxy dialog box.

+A Linux Proxy is used to perform the following actions:

+- Enable Primary Servers that cannot perform discovery tasks that use Linux-specific discovery technologies like SSH. - Discover Linux devices in a different subnet than the Primary Server. - Discover Linux devices in a network enabled for NAT.

 The SSH discovery requires port 22 to be reachable in order to enable the Primary Server to connect to the target device.
 If the SSH port is blocked in the Network Firewall, you use a Linux managed device in the same subnet as the target device.

 The connection between the ZENworks Server and Linux Proxy is secured through SSL.

-For more information on how to open port 22, see "Prerequisites for Deploying to Linux Devices" on page 90.
+For more information on how to open port 22, see "Prerequisites for Deploying to Linux Devices" on page 100.

 Override Zone Linux Proxy Settings: Select this option if you want to override the Linux Proxy settings configured at the Management Zone and configure new settings for the task.

 Linux Proxy: Select a Linux managed device (server or workstation) to be used as a Linux Proxy for performing the discovery tasks instead of a ZENworks Server.
 The Linux Proxy must reside in the same network as the target devices.

-Linux Proxy Timeout: Specify the number of seconds you want the
+Linux Proxy Timeout: Specify the number of seconds you want the ZENworks Server to wait for a response from the Linux Proxy.